 Qtech-Sol Professional Development Center is a Professional and Management development training organization located in East Windsor, New Jersey, USA.
-Its Center for Career & Professional Development (Private Career School), specializes in offering full-service training solutions towards Clinical Research / Trials, Drug Safety-Pharmacovigilance, Clinical Data Management, and Healthcare.
+Its Center for Career & Professional Development (Private Career School), specializes in offering full-service training solutions towards Clinical Trial andf Monitoring, Drug Safety-Pharmacovigilance, Clinical Data Management, Clinical SAS programming.
 We offer In-demand clinical science programs that emphasize Good Clinical Practices (GCP), guidelines followed by US-FDA (Food and Drug Administration), European-EMA (European Medicines Agency), and Health Canada.

 CLINICAL RESEARCH AND PROJECT MANAGEMENT

 Are you passionate about clinical research and want to be part of a research team to conduct clinical trials?
 Want to be a clinical research manager in a pharmaceutical , CRO or research hospital.
 You must have an associate’s or bachelor’s degree in biology, biochemistry, biotechnology, chemistry, medicine, nursing, public health and other healthcare majors to qualify.
 At Qtech, we strive to achieve your career goals and make you successful.

 Clinical research is medical research that involves people.
 Clinical trials are research conducted on people to evaluate medical, surgical, or behavioral interventions.
 Researchers have discovered whether new therapies / new drugs, diets, or medical devices are safe and effective for people.
 Often, clinical trials are used to find out whether new therapies are more effective and/or have fewer harmful side effects than standard therapies.
 Clinical trials of drugs are often described in terms of their stage.
 (I, II, III and IV).

 THE ROLE OF CLINICAL RESEARCH PROFESSIONAL